BenchLabs/bench-culture-test-suite/README.md

 To view the principles and their supporting axioms, visit their JS [definition](/src/principles.js).

+## Deploying to Github pages

+This app is available at https://benchlabs.github.io/bench-culture-test-suite/.
+To deploy a new version, simply run `yarn deploy`.

 ## Create React App Specifics

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 Below please find their boilerplate README.